 Membership in a fraternity or sorority is a lifetime commitment.
 Thus, we welcome all alumni in the Chicagoland area to stay involved with their organizations through involvement as an adviser, Quadrangles board member, graduate chapter, or through donations.
-Individuals who are interested in learning more about the opportunities available may contact the Office of Fraternity and Sorority Life at (847) 491-4522.
+Individuals who are interested in learning more about the opportunities available may contact Fraternity & Sorority Life at (847) 491-4522.
 Our most successful chapters have a strong alumni foundation.

 Alumni are encouraged to get involved in the undergraduate chapters.
 Please contact the individual chapters to see where they need additional support.
 The following are a list of areas for alumni involvement: